The SCADA Threat Landscape Has Fundamentally Changed

 Ransomware Groups with OT Awareness

-Beyond nation-state actors, ransomware groups have developed operational knowledge specific to industrial environments.
-Groups including Cl0p, BlackBasta, and LockBit have demonstrated awareness of OT environment characteristics — targeting operational technology managers in their negotiations, timing attacks to coincide with peak production periods, and explicitly threatening to release operational data (process parameters, PLC configurations, safety interlocks) to pressure payment.
+Beyond nation-state actors, ransomware groups have developed real operational knowledge of industrial environments.
+Groups including Cl0p, BlackBasta, and LockBit have demonstrated awareness of OT environment characteristics, timing attacks to coincide with peak production periods, targeting operational technology managers in their negotiations, and explicitly threatening to release operational data including process parameters, PLC configurations, and safety interlock settings.
+This is not generic ransomware that accidentally landed in an OT environment.
+This is targeted pressure designed by people who understand how industrial operations work.

 How the Digital Transformation Has Changed the Attack Surface

-The connectivity changes of the past decade have fundamentally altered what a SCADA attack surface looks like:
+The connectivity changes of the past decade have reshaped what a SCADA attack surface looks like:

 Cloud-connected historians and analytics platforms now replicate real-time process data to cloud environments for advanced analytics, digital twins, and performance optimization.
 Each replication pathway is a potential access vector.
-Cloud platform compromises — credential theft, misconfigured storage, supply chain vulnerabilities in the data pipeline — can now translate to visibility into or access toward SCADA environments.
+Cloud platform compromises, credential theft, misconfigured storage, supply chain vulnerabilities in the data pipeline, can all translate to visibility into or access toward SCADA environments.

 Remote access for operations and vendor support expanded dramatically during and after 2020.
 Many organizations stood up VPN and remote desktop access to SCADA environments under operational necessity, with security an afterthought.
 Remote access infrastructure is consistently among the highest-priority targets for actors seeking OT access.